julianpiaggio/la-torteria/README.md

-# Welcome to LA Torteria 🌏
+# Welcome to E-commerce LA Torteria 🌏
-la torteria is a company dedicated to the sale of products to the public, such as cakes, desserts, popsicles, etc.
+La torteria is a company dedicated to the sale of products to the public, such as cakes, desserts, popsicles, etc.

-## Why choose us? 🤵
+## Project description 🤵

-We are a serious company, which has been maintained for several years in a competitive market, maintaining our quality and customer service above all as a premise.
+A web application designed on a single page, the objective of said website is the sale of products to the final consumer.
+To place the order, it has an order manager, which is responsible for storing them in a NoSQL database

 ## Content
 - [General info](#general-info)